Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/how-to/_custom-message-format.md

 The result should be the same as the one returned the `{a="1", b="2"}` table as return value.

 {:.warning}
 > **Note**: Currently the Kafka Upstream plugin only supports JSON encoding on the message.
-Other serliazation methods are not supported.
+Other serialization methods are not supported.

 ### Functions that insert the consumer info and make a sensitive api request header redacted